GBR1990/Wikipedia-Introduction-Extractor/README.md

 # Wikipedia-Introduction-Extractor
 This project uses Java to take a topic from the user and return the Introduction section from Wikipedia for that topic.

+The following description is also present in the "Documentation For Wikipedia Introduction Extractor.docx" attached here.

 Format to enter the input:
 1. Through command line -